 Jacob (’84) and Jane (’84) Ford established the Jacob and Jane Ford Faculty Support Award in the fall of 2012.
 This endowment was established to recognize excellence in teaching and/or research, with an emphasis on faculty who integrate their teaching and scholarship to benefit JMU students and the learning process.
 In consultation with the Academic Council, it was decided the award should recognize an exceptional mid-career faculty member.
-The first award will be announced in the spring of 2014 for the 2014-2015 academic year.
+The first award was awarded in the spring of 2014 for the 2014-2015 academic year.

 In the fall of 2013, the Goodmans funded a second award.
-Academic Council determined that two exceptional junior faculty would be recognized beginning in the spring of 2014.
+Academic Council decided on two exceptional junior faculty members that were recognized in spring of 2014.

 In each college, professors nominate their colleagues for the Madison Scholar award.
 The Award winners exemplify excellence and scholarly achievement in their respective disciplines.
 Each winner presents a lecture on his or her area of expertise during the academic year.
 Faculty who have served in their colleges at the rank of assistant professor or above for at least five years are eligible for this award.

 The Mengebier Professorship is an endowed professorship established in memory of the Rev. Dr. William L. Mengebier by the Class of 1958.
 Rev. Dr. Mengebier had a profound impact on the lives of thousands of Madison students during his academic career, and the professorship was established to be supportive of each college at James Madison University in a rotational basis as the Class of 1958 recognized the important role of each college’s faculty in the Madison experience.